GoogleChrome/developer.chrome.com/site/en/docs/web-platform/navigation-api/index.md

 You can intercept the navigation in one of two ways:

-- by calling `transitionWhile()` (as described above) to handle the navigation
+- Calling `transitionWhile()` (as described above) to handle the navigation.
-- by calling `preventDefault()`, which can cancel the navigation completely
+- Calling `preventDefault()`, which can cancel the navigation completely.

 This example calls `transitionWhile()` on the event with a promise generated from async functions.
 By calling this method, the browser knows that your code will configure the next state of your site.
 This will create a transition object, `navigation.transition`, which other code can use to track the progress of the transition.

 Both `transitionWhile()` and `preventDefault()` are usually allowed, but have cases where they're unable to be called.
-You can't handle navigations via `transitionWhile()` if the navigation is a cross-origin navigation: e.g., if it's leaving your domain.
+You can't handle navigations via `transitionWhile()` if the navigation is a cross-origin navigation, for example, if it's leaving your domain.
 And you can't cancel a navigation via `preventDefault()` if the user is pressing the Back or Forward buttons in their browser; you should not be able to trap your users on your site.
 (This is [being discussed on GitHub][back-forward-discuss].)

 Even if you can't stop or intercept the navigation itself, the "navigate" event will still fire.
-It's _informative_, so your code could, e.g., log an Analytics event to indicate that a user is leaving your site.
+It's _informative_, so your code could, for example, log an Analytics event to indicate that a user is leaving your site.

 ## Why add another event to the platform?